mozilla/releases-comm-central/mail/components/inappnotifications/docs/index.md

 ### Selecting which notification to display

 The `NotificationManager` is what ultimately selects the notification to display, after the raw data was filtered by `NotificationFilter`.
-It chooses the notification with the highest severity (so lowest number).
+The notifications eligible to be displayed are sorted by `severity` (ascending), then the `start_at` timestamp (ascending), and finally by the `percent_chance` (ascending), and the first message is selected for display.
 It tries to avoid switching notification if there is one already visible, only displacing the current notification if there is a notification with a higher severity to display instead.
 Lastly the notification manager handles the case where the notification expires (`end_at` transitioning to the past), requesting new notifications when that happens.
 It also requests new notifications to display when a notification is dismissed.
 It generally tries to wait a bit before showing the next notification.

+Display of notifications is rate limited to no more than 6 in a 24 hour period.
+If additional notifications are attempted to be displayed they will be deferred until 24 hours from the timestamp of the first of the last 6 notifications.

 `InAppNotifications` asks `NotificationManager` to recalculate the current notification whenever the raw data is updated, or when any new notification becomes available (its `start_at`transitioning to the past).
 It also handles the requests for current notifications from the `NotificationManager` by giving it the currently cached list of available notifications.